Author: Scott W.

 Secret of Mana (or Seiken Densetsu 2, as it is known in Japan) is a fascinating RPG with a nearly unmatched real-time battle system, beautiful graphics, and an amazing soundtrack.
 After all these years, Secret of Mana still stands out as one of the greatest games ever made.
 It has a unique charm to it that no other game has ever matched.
 Plus, its real-time battle system was revolutionary for its time and still holds up today…

 You play as a young orphan who stumbles upon a strange sword just outside his village.
 Upon removing it from the rock it was stuck in, he sets off a chain of events that he never expected.
 The sword was the Sword of Mana, placed there to protect the village.
-Mana protects the world they live in, but there are those who wish to disrupt the balance of Mana and use it to gain power and destroy the world as they know it.
-The young boy must travel the world and find the eight palaces, home to the eight Mana seeds, and form a seal between them and the sword to stop this from happening.
+Mana protects the world they live in, but there are those who wish to disrupt the balance of Mana and use it to gain power and destroy the world.
+The young boy must travel the world and find the eight palaces, home to the eight Mana seeds, and form a seal between them and the sword to stop total destruction.
 Along the way, he finds help from a spoiled princess and a young dwarf.

 The world is fairly large and has many different and interesting areas for you to travel to.
 One thing that has always stood out to me in this game is how interesting and immersive each new area is.
 Every time you travel to a new area to begin the next chapter of your quest, it feels so exciting and fresh, even when replaying the game!

 One thing I really like about this game is how many villains there are.
-Most games just have a few, and while there is one MAIN villain in Secret of Mana, he has several henchmen who you encounter frequently, and other villains who aren’t affiliated with the main villain but still stand in your way.
+Most games just have a few, and while there is one MAIN villain in Secret of Mana, he has several henchmen who you encounter frequently.
+And there are other villains who aren’t affiliated with the main villain but still stand in your way.

 The graphics in Secret of Mana are beautiful, definitely some of the best for the SNES.
 The excellent graphics really contribute to the appeal of each new area.
 You find yourself in one beautiful landscape after another.
 The enemies and bosses especially, all look great.
 They did re-use a lot of the enemy sprites though, just with different colors.
 Most would probably consider this a negative, but I’ve actually always liked when games did this.
 It’s really cool to progress through the game and start facing stronger versions of enemies you’ve fought in the past.
 It brings back memories of where you’ve been and reminds you that you’re getting further and things are getting more serious or difficult.